 The harrowing reality of a homicide charge can extremely difficult for anyone to face.
 In terms of Pennsylvania law, homicide is one of the most serious charges you can face.
 There are multiple types of homicide charges you can face.
 The two main forms of criminal homicide are murder or manslaughter charges.
 The main distinction lies in the intent, with murder requiring a malicious intent to kill.
 Whatever homicide charge you are facing, you must treat it with the utmost seriousness.

-If you are facing a homicide charge, you should consult with an Allegheny County homicide charge attorney immediately.
+If you are facing a homicide charge, you should consult with a homicide charge attorney immediately.
 While your future outlook may seem bleak currently, an experienced attorney can improve you situation.
 At Stewart, Murray, and Associates (SMA) Law Group, attorneys will approach your case with compassion, holding no judgement for the charges you are facing.
 By gathering the facts, examining the evidence, and utilizing an understanding of Pennsylvania law, our attorneys will aggressively defend you in an attempt to get charges reduced or dropped.

 Pennsylvania Homicide Charges

 In Pennsylvania, the two most common categories of homicide charges are murder and manslaughter.
 Murder charges are punished by scaled felonies of the first, second, and third degree.
 Manslaughter charges are categorized by voluntary and involuntary manslaughter.

 Murder charges in Pennsylvania depend on intent.
 The most serious murder charge in Pennsylvania is murder in the first degree.
 In order to be charged with first degree murder, it must be proven that the murder was maliciously performed with the intent to kill.
 For example, premeditation is considered first degree murder.